h3rald/min/site/contents/reference-str.md

 >
 >   * The first element of {{q}} is the matching substring.
 >   * Other elements (if any) contain captured substrings.
+>   * If no matches are found, the quotation contains empty strings.
 >
 > > %tip%
 > > Tip